ic3software/mccs-alpha-api/README.md

 ## Main Functions

-There are four main functions that the MCCS API provides:
+There are four main functions that the MCCS API provides to its users:

 1. **Manage accounts** - create and modify user accounts and their related entity details
 2. **Find entities** - search for and view entities based on what they sell and need